 You asked for it!

+I give in!!!
 OK, OK, I’m sorry that it’s been so long since the last blog.
 Being at anchor has a timeless quality about it (until one starts to run out of water), and all of a sudden, nearly a month has gone by and we haven’t updated the blog and I’m getting e-flack for not giving you blog addicts a fresh fix.
 So, I have slaved over a hot keyboard to bring you all (relatively) up to date with the current state of the sea toilet, so to speak.
 I have also been in trouble with David for not thanking Dave Sturdy (he of superb bow roller fame) for talking him through the alternator episode.
 So, thank you Dave.
+Land of turquoise

 Cala Macarella.

+Cala Macarelleta.
 These coves can only be reached on foot by a 30-minute walk over the cliffs from the nearest holiday resort (Cala Galdana), a 20-minute walk from the car park – or by boat.
 Unfortunately, this doesn’t put people off, and we had to share the calas with hordes of other people as it was peak holiday season and a Spanish public holiday.

 Sharing our anchorage with hoards of holidaymakers.

-Luckily, all the holidaymakers had homes, hotels or apartments to go home to, so in the evenings we had the calas to ourselves.
-This was a great place – with no light pollution – from which we watched the (partial) lunar eclipse.
+Our very own beach babe with Luckily, all the holidaymakers had homes, hotels or apartments to go home to, so in the evenings we had the calas to ourselves.
+This was a great place – with no light pollution – from which we watched the (partial) lunar eclipse. …and troglodytes

-The caves in Cala Macarella are kitted out with all ‘mod cons’ – with more room and facilities than we have on CAPE!
+all ‘mod cons’ – with more room and facilities than we have on

-As the wind swung around to the south, we scurried around the southwest tip of the island and tucked in below Cuitadella, in the narrow rocky Cala Santandría.
+Mmmm, I think our first aid kit is in better shape though.
+Cala Santandría As the wind swung around to the south, we scurried around the southwest tip of the island and tucked in below Cuitadella, in the narrow rocky Cala Santandría.
 In contrast to the soaring, cave-riddled cliffs further south, the landscape here is low, rocky, limestone ledges.
 We set our anchor out in front over 5 metres of sand and backed close to the limestone ledge, using stern lines attached ashore to stop us swinging.

 Our first taste of taking stern lines ashore.

-…particularly once the floor gave way (there is a limit to how much abuse a little dinghy is prepared to take).
+The three kids continued to have great fun with the little dinghy… …particularly once the floor gave way (there is a limit to how much abuse a little dinghy is prepared to take).
 The game then became diving through the dinghy – preferably from a great height.

 Sunset over Cala Santandría.
+Captain Fantastique saves the

 Pizza à la Bryn.

-Flapjack à la Bethany.
+Flapjack à la

-Expedition to the beach and beyond
+Sizzling bananas à la Expedition to the beach and

-Working our way back east, we stopped in the even more remote Cala Trebalùger, which is backed by a limestone gorge and small freshwater river.
+beyond Working our way back east, we stopped in the even more remote Cala Trebalùger, which is backed by a limestone gorge and small freshwater river.
 The expedition theme started when B&B announced that they wanted to camp under the stars on the beach.
 It took two dinghy loads to get all the equipment to the camp (including the boule set, rucksacks, sleeping mats, moosie, nightclothes, water bottles, torches, camera, hand-held VHF, bar of chocolate for a midnight feast), as Daddy was dispatched back to the mother ship for the sleeping bags (forgotten in the excitement the first time around).

 B&B’s base camp on the beach.

+We stayed for a couple of games of boule before retiring to the mother ship to watch the camp through the binoculars.
+They lasted 1 hour before the mozzies got too much and we were radioed to collect them – but not before the chocolate had been eaten!
 The expedition theme continued the next day.
 We got up early to at least start in the cool of the morning.
 We carried the dinghy over the sandbar at the mouth of the little river, and rowed silently (well, OK, as quietly as the Smith family can) as far as we could up stream, disturbing moorhens, herons, black-legged egrets, dragonflies and water-boatmen.
 The still, quiet water, whispering grass and traumatized moorhens were a sharp acoustic contrast to our usual soundtrack of wind, sea, and the gentle slap, slap of waves on the dinghy’s (fine aluminium) bottom.
 We finally ran out of river and drifted back to the beach (munching tuna mayo butties for breakfast – doesn’t everyone have that for breakfast when on expedition?).

 Rowing silently upstream…